CMBleakley/relative-term-weight-query/README.md

 #### Why not use stopwords?

-Stopword lists requiring manual curation and don't take into account the context of a term.
+Stopword lists require manual curation and don't take into account the context of a term.
 For example, "the" is typically considered a stopword but would completely ignore the phrase "The The"

 #### Doesn't the [CommonTermsQuery](http://lucene.apache.org/core/4_6_0/queries/org/apache/lucene/queries/CommonTermsQuery.html) that handles this case?